graphcore/poptorch/docs/user_guide/debugging.rst

 be a model output.

 You can create an anchor by calling :py:func:`~poptorch.Options.anchorTensor`.
-It takes two string parameters: a convenient user-defined name for the anchor and the name of the chosen tensor.
-In order for anchors to take effect, they must be set before model compilation.
+It takes two mandatory string parameters: a convenient user-defined name for the anchor and the name of the chosen tensor.
+Optionally, you may spacify the anchor mode as well as the anchor return period.
+In order for this option setting to take effect, they must be set before model compilation.

 In the example below, two anchors are created: one for a bias gradient tensor and one for the updated weights of a linear layer.